SAP-samples/teched2022-IN280/exercises/ex0/README.md

-# Exercise 0 - Prerequisites and additional information
+# Prerequisites and additional information

 The tenants we use to perform this IN280 exercise are configured as per their needs.
 If you want to understand the configuration please see
 - [Prereq configurations in SAP Integration Suite subaccounts](./ex01/)